elixir-europe/rdmkit/pages/national_resources/se_resources.md

 The National Library of Sweden provides [national guidelines](https://www.kb.se/for-bibliotekssektorn/eng/open-science/national-guidelines-for-open-science.html) intended to provide support and guidance for the different stakeholders in Sweden who have overarching responsibility in the transition to open science.
 The purpose of these guidelines is to outline the direction for the continued development towards open science in Sweden, specifying which key actors are responsible for what, as well as how the guidelines are to be monitored and updated over time.

+Many universities have established data and open access policies, for more information contact the Research Data Office (RDO) (see list at the end of the page).

 ## Authorities and Regulations

-If personal data is processed in your research, contact your university’s or institute’s Data Protection Officer (DPO), and if available, the Research Data Office (RDO) (see list at the end of the page), for guidance on ethical and legal compliance.
+If personal data is processed in your research, contact your university’s or institute’s Data Protection Officer (DPO) (see list at the end of the page), for guidance on ethical and legal compliance.

 The following is a list of ethical and legal committees, authorities and regulations of interest: